 Of course, don’t forget to pay attention to those little signals your car sends you when something might need attention.
 For example, squeaking brakes, abnormal noises from the engine, and a flashing check engine light are all signs that you may need to have your car serviced.

-Experts suggest changing your oil every 5,000 to 7,500 miles, so how often you’ll need to take care of this routine maintenance item will depend on how much—and how far—you drive.
+Experts suggest changing your oil every 5,000 to 7,500 miles on most newer cars, though older vehicles may require more frequent changes.
+How often you’ll need to take care of this routine maintenance item will depend on how much—and how far—you drive.

 If you don’t reach the minimum mileage threshold, you should still have your car’s oil changed every 12 months to keep it in working order.

-The benchmark for oil changes used to be every 3,000 miles, but due to new automotive technology, that mileage threshold has increased.
+The benchmark for oil changes used to be every 3,000 miles, but due to new automotive technology, that amount has increased.
 A car engine that requires fully synthetic oil may be able to go 10,000 miles or more in between oil changes.

 A standard oil change should cost between $25 and $55.
 Using synthetic oil can increase the price to between $45 and $75.